TSavo/Unity-MCP/docs/mcp-architecture.md

 ## Data Flow

 1. Claude sends a request to the MCP STDIO Client
-2. The MCP STDIO Client forwards the request to the MCP Server
+2. The MCP STDIO Client forwards the request directly to the Unity Client
-3. The MCP Server processes the request and interacts with Unity if necessary
+3. The Unity Client executes the request in Unity
+   - For queries, the Unity Client wraps the query in a `return` statement before execution
-4. The MCP Server returns the result to the MCP STDIO Client
+4. The Unity Client returns the result to the MCP STDIO Client
+5. The MCP STDIO Client stores the result in AILogger
-5. The MCP STDIO Client returns the result to Claude
+6. The MCP STDIO Client returns the result to Claude

 ## Components